mariemv/az-bicep-hackaton/DAY2/build-pipeline.md

 # Building Azure Resources with Azure Devops CI/CD Pipline - Part 2

 If you still have Tuesday's repository saved on your computer, pull the latest changes as we have added new files and updated others.
-Else, browse to the BicepHackaton Devops Project and clone the repository named after you.
-Before we start please check and make sure that your repository now contains :
+Else, browse to the BicepHackaton Devops Project and clone the repository named after you and clone it in VS code.
+Before we start, please check and make sure that your repository now contains :

 - A starter pipeline.yaml file with the "Deploy Azure Resource" we added Tuesday still in place.
 - 9 Bicep templates for deploying azure resources